-The photogenic small Romanesque church in St-Sulpice near Lausanne is the main reason to visit this small, upmarket residential community on Lake Geneva in Switzerland.
+The photogenic small Romanesque church in St-Sulpice near Lausanne is the main reason to visit and takes photos in this small, upmarket residential community on Lake Geneva in Switzerland.

 St Sulpice is a small town on the northern shores of Lac Léman.
 It is a popular and upmarket residential town for commuters working in nearby Lausanne.
 The Romanesque church of St Sulpice is the oldest church in the region and one of the oldest in Switzerland.
 Apart from the church, visitors also enjoy the views of Lake Geneva and the Alps.
 Transportation is available by bus or CGN Lake Geneva pleasure cruise boats.
 Hiking trails lead walkers to Morges or Lausanne in around 90 minutes.

-- See also St Sulpice with Romanesque Church near Lausanne for more information on this lovely town and especially its historic church.
+- See Flickr for more photos and St Sulpice with Romanesque Church near Lausanne for more information on this lovely town and especially its historic church.